Workforce Recruitment Program

-* Graduated from Kutztown University in spring of 2019 or after.
+- Graduated from Kutztown University in the spring of 2021 or after

-3. Have an intellectual disability, psychiatric disability, or severe physical disability which makes you eligible to obtain a Schedule A letter.
-Students who receive accommodations through the DSO usually qualify for a Schedule A Letter.
+3. Have an intellectual disability, psychiatric disability, or severe physical disability which qualifies for Schedule A Hiring Authority.
+Students who receive accommodations through the DSO are typically eligible to apply.

-The application process is a two-part process which begins by completing a brief registration form on the WRP website during the open registration period (August 24, 2020-October 14, 2020).
+The application process is a two-part process that begins by completing a brief registration form on the WRP website during the open registration period (August 24, 2021-October 14, 2021).